dwellir-public/artillery-engine-substrate/README.md

-# Artillery Engine for perf testing Substrate based nodes
+# Artillery Substrate Engine
 [![npm version](https://badge.fury.io/js/artillery-engine-substrate.svg)](https://badge.fury.io/js/artillery-engine-substrate) ![Publish Node.js Package](https://github.com/dwellir-public/artillery-engine-substrate/actions/workflows/deploy.yml/badge.svg)

 Stress test substrate based nodes with [Artillery.io](https://artillery.io/)

 Sponsored by [Kusama Treasury](https://kusama.polkassembly.io/motion/456)

-## Motivation
+## Introduction
-We started with looking for a tool to stress test substrate based nodes and previously built a [RPC-perf](https://github.com/dwellir-public/rpc-perf) toolkit.
-The RPC-perf project served as a good proof of concept but it was lacking in comprehensive workload modelling.
+This project is the continuation of [RPC-perf](https://github.com/dwellir-public/rpc-perf) toolkit.
+The RPC-perf project served as a good proof of concept but lacked comprehensive workload modelling.

-We chose Artillery because of its modularity and ease of use.
-We started hacking around it and were able to build this custom engine that is integrated with polkadot.js and makes it easy to script various flows to stress test any substrate based nodes.
+We chose [Artillery.io](https://artillery.io/) because of its maturity, easy of use, modularity and the capability to use polkadot.js client to generate load.

+This Substrate Engine for Artillery makes it easy to script virtual user flows in yaml and stress test any substrate based node without developing any code.

-## Documentation
+## How to use

 ### Prerequisites
 - node.js version > 14
 - npm > 6

 ### Installation:
 - Install artillery and substrate plugin
 ```sh